Like all of us, insomnia is complicated.

 Coexisting health difficulties are the rule, not the exception.

 Is your insomnia better explained by another sleep disorder?
 Another medical disorder?
 What about those changes in mood you've noticed impacting your sleep?
-Anxiety, depression, bipolar, ADHD, BPD, PTSD, or substance use?
+Anxiety, depression, ADHD, PTSD, or substance use?
 Poor sleep makes your chronic pain worse, which makes it more difficult to fall asleep and stay asleep.
 What's going on?
 Where to begin?

 What is the most effective treatment for insomnia?